 - Deliver guiding services to girls and young women

 - Safely recruit and develop volunteers and employees

 - Monitor health and safety

-If you don’t follow this policy and its related procedures you may, as staff, have disciplinary proceedings applied or if you’re a volunteer, action under the managing concerns about adult volunteers policy.
+If you don’t follow this policy and its related procedures you may, as staff, have disciplinary proceedings applied or if you’re a volunteer, action under the managing concerns about volunteers policy.

 Does this policy apply to everyone at Girlguiding?